simonmichael/hledger_site/src/index.md

 I've been using hledger for a few years to run my personal and company accounts and I think it is superb.
 --livmackintosh

+"Watch your pennies and the dollars will take care of themselves."

+"If you can manage your brain, you can manage your fortune."

 `;
 </script>